Collision involving an OC Transpo bus and a pedestrian in Ottawa's east end

 Father of allegedly abducted Surrey kids shares new details about their disappearance

-The father of two young Surrey children allegedly abducted by their mother in the Okanagan is sharing new details about their disappearance.
+The father of two young Surrey children allegedly abducted by their mother in the Okanagan — prompting an Amber Alert — is sharing new details about their disappearance.

 -